mishelashala/zettelkasten/sources/Karl Marx and the Close of his System by Eugen von Böhm-Bawerk & Böhm-Bawerk's Criticism of Marx by Rudolf Hilferding.md

 ### Premise of the author

-«the Marxian teaching was charge from top to bottom with every kind of contracition both of logic and of fact.», p3
+«the Marxian teaching was charged from top to bottom with every kind of contracition both of logic and of fact.», p3

 ### Confronting a model with reality